sparkflows/sparkflows-docs/docs/azure/admin-guide/index.rst

     :doc:`/azure/admin-guide/overview`

-    Describes details to help you plan on deploying and using Fire Insights on Azure.
+    Describes details to help you plan on deploying and using Sparkflows on Azure.

     ---

     :doc:`/azure/admin-guide/Infrastructure-azure`

-    Describes details of infrastructure pre-requisites needed to deploy Fire Insights on Azure.
+    Describes details of infrastructure pre-requisites needed to deploy Sparkflows on Azure.

     ---